-Funded by the Heritage Lottery Fund, the Swans100 project is exploring, conserving and celebrating the heritage of Swansea City FC.
-It commemorates the Swans’ centenary in 2012 and is a partnership between Swansea University and the Swansea City Supporters’ Trust.
+Funded by the Heritage Lottery Fund, the Swans100 project explored, conserved and celebrated the heritage of Swansea City FC.
+It commemorated the Swans’ centenary in 2012 and was a partnership between Swansea University and the Swansea City Supporters’ Trust.

 Due to the ways in which we are acquiring information for the archive, we cannot always be sure of the original source(s), and we realise that some of the content on this site might be copyright of another party.

 We do not want to infringe on any copyright holdings of other people or companies.
-Therefore, if you find an item on the site that you hold copyright over and would like it removed, please let us know.
+Therefore, if you find an item on the site that you hold copyright over and would like it removed, please let us know using the comment box.